 Bachelor of Science in Accounting (BSAcc) – This accounting bachelor’s will have courses with a heavier focus on the technical aspects of accounting.
-While a BSAcc will require general education as well, it will emphasise mathematics, science, and usually technology.
+While a BSAcc will require general education as well, it will emphasize mathematics, science, and usually technology.
 Since this degree is mostly technical, it can help students finish their degree and immediately join an employer to do accounting duties.

 Beyond these two accounting degree types, applicants can also pursue business bachelor’s degrees that have a concentration in accounting.
 These accounting degree options include Bachelor of Business Administration (BB), Bachelor of Science in Business Administration (BSBA), and Bachelor of Arts in Business Administration (BABA) degrees.

 Applicants must remember these types of degrees are absolutely business degrees first and accounting degrees second.
 They’re ideal for those who want to start or run a business, or those who want to take on more duties at an established business.

 Applicants can also pursue specialized bachelor’s degrees in accounting.
 These types of programs will prepare students to enter a specific accounting field.
 The coursework will typically include accounting classes, but also classes that teach students more about a particular use for accounting.
 For example, applicants can pursue an accounting degree with a focus on global finance or forensic accounting.

 What is the Difference: Accounting Certificate vs Degree?